The Government is proposing to extend the Right to Buy process to housing association tenants who live in social rented or affordable rented homes.

 These plans need to become law before they can come into effect.
 The exact details of the scheme are still being drawn up and so far, no start date has been announced.

-Some pilot schemes have been set up around the country but Network Homes was not one of the housing associations asked to take part at this stage.
+Some pilot schemes have been set up around the country but Network Homes (now SNG) was not one of the housing associations asked to take part at this stage.

 As soon as we know exactly what the new scheme will mean for our residents, we will update this page.